 If CFC legislation applies, the profits of the foreign entity shall be computed pursuant to Italian tax legislation and attributed for tax purposes to the Italian taxpayer in proportion to its rights to the entity’s profits.
 The CFC income is taxed separately in the hands of the Italian taxpayer (ie, with no possibility to be offset against the losses of the latter).
 A credit for the taxes paid by the CFC (and any withholding tax paid on the distribution of the CFC profits) may be deducted from the Italian tax due on the CFC income.

 An exemption from the CFC legislation is granted if the resident company provides evidence that the foreign entity carries out an effective business activity through personnel, equipment, assets and premises.
 It is possible to apply for a ruling in order to obtain confirmation from the tax authorities that this condition is met.

 Foreign permanent establishments whose income is exempted under the branch exemption regime (see 6.1 Foreign Income of Local Corporations) are subject to CFC legislation if they are located in a jurisdiction that qualifies as low tax, according to the above criteria.

 The economic substance of foreign related entities is often looked at by the tax authorities and may trigger challenges.

-A common tax challenge concerns the case where the tax authorities tackle the foreign tax residence of a foreign entity with little substance, claiming that such entity should be regarded as tax resident of Italy because it is actually managed by its Italian parent.
+A common tax challenge concerns the case where the tax authorities tackle the foreign tax residence of a foreign entity with little substance, claiming that such entity should be regarded as a tax resident of Italy because it is actually managed by its Italian parent.